jxxcarlson/minilatex/README.md

 4. `MiniLatex.update editRecord text`

 The above assumes `import MiniLatex.Driver as MiniLatex`

+For an example of an app in which MiniLatex is used, see https://ellie-app.com/pnwBbs4vqa1/9

 **Acknowledgments**  I wish to acknowledge the generous help that I have received throughout this project from the community at http://elmlang.slack.com, with special thanks to Ilias van Peer (@ilias).